 Yesterday’s idea was for all those old frames that are missing glass, today’s idea is for all those frames lucky enough to keep their glass intact.

-So round up your random frames, take out the glass, discard the cardboard backing, and spray paint those suckers.
+The first step is to round up your random frames, take out the glass, discard the cardboard backing, and spray paint those suckers.
 I chose gold and silver by Rust-Oleum.

-Try not to drop your hot coco, glass of wine, or frosty cup of water when I tell you this, but until this project I had never used gold or silver spray paint.
+Try not to drop your hot chocolate, glass of wine, or frosty cup of water when I tell you this, but until this project I had never used gold or silver spray paint.
 I don’t know what I was waiting for, this stuff is amazing…especially that gold.
-It’s the perfect gold…not to 80’s pinkish or overly yellow and chrome-y, its modern and delicious.
+It’s the perfect gold…not to 80’s pinkish or overly yellow and chrome-y, it’s modern and delicious.
 2014 might just be the year of gold spray paint around here.

 Moving onto the meat of the project, the snowflakes.
 You will need the glass from the frames, more spray paint, spray adhesive, glass cleaner, scrap paper, and snowflake stencils (you can buy them HERE).